fear-the-lord/Mask-Detector/README.md

 The graph of Loss vs. Accuracy on both training and test data looks like:
 ![plot](https://user-images.githubusercontent.com/35571958/108630831-e9b30880-748c-11eb-93d6-3160882f8c21.png)

+NOTE: <a href = "https://drive.google.com/file/d/1TFTb07JDoEd5H2hfXkamqiy47soL81or/view?usp=sharing">Link</a> to my model.
+You can download it and try detecting with it.

 Now, coming to the 2nd part, where I have worked with Dlib.
 This system is much more accurate and easy to understand.
 The number of lines of code are pretty less.
 It's working is pretty simple, I have used the facial landmarks detector of dlib, to detect the mouth.
 If the mouth is detected it means that the person is not wearing a mask.